deeplearningbrasil/mars-gym/docs/source/install.rst

 MARS-Gym is available for Python 3.6.
 The recommended way to install is using ```conda```::

-  cd deep-reco-gym
+  cd mars-gym
-  conda env create -f environment.yml conda activate deep-reco-gym
+  conda env create -f environment.yml conda activate mars-gym

 Test MARS-Gym installation::